rancher/fleet/dev/README.md

 ## Local Infra Setup

-The local infra setup creates pods for
+The local infra setup creates pods for:
 * git server, using nginx with git-http-backend, port 8080/tcp
 * OCI repo server, using Zot, port 8081/tcp
-* container registry, using chartmuseum, port 5000/tcp
+* Helm registry, using chartmuseum, port 5000/tcp

 To build and run the infra setup command do: